 You can certainly add more call agents to the phone lines during this time period- the sheer volume of calls would justify that action.
 However, consider other methods of communication that you can offer during this busy period.
-Setting up live chat on your website could cut down on calls and also provide visitors with an alternative way to contact your business.
+Setting up live chat (such as OnSIP sayso) on your website could cut down on calls and also provide visitors with an alternative way to contact your business.
 Some people might have a quick question or clarification that would be perfect for a brief chat session.
 If you're unsure about whether you can handle chat responsibilities, offer it only during your busiest time of day to get a feel of how (or if) your site visitors will use it.

 Average Abandoned Wait Time

 The Average Abandoned Wait Time metric displays how long, on average, callers who abandoned their calls waited before they hung up.
 During this waiting period, it's critical that callers do not hear dead air while they are stuck on hold.

 While Music on Hold has been the standard method to keep waiting callers engaged, there are other options available to you that can help reinforce your brand and expand your business.
 Have you just released a new product, or are you running a sales promotion?
 Inform callers of your latest news by using a customized on hold announcement— you can record and upload messages that will play to waiting callers.
 One survey found that "88% of callers preferred On Hold Messages to other hold options, and 16% made purchases based on an on hold offer."
 A custom on hold message may be the key to keep callers waiting until they can speak with a call agent!